-The discount rate used to measure the total pension liability was 8.0 %.
-There was no change in the discount rate since the previous year.
+The discount rate used to measure the total pension liability was 6.907%, a decrease of 1.1% from prior year.
+The single discount rate was based on the expected rate of return on pension plan investments of 7.25% and a municipal bond rate of 3.69%.
 The projection of cash flows used to determine the discount rate assumed that contributions from Plan members and those of the contributing employers and the non-employer contributing entity are made at the statutorily required rates.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current Plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-The long-term rate of return on pension plan investments is 8.0%.
+Based on these assumptions, the pension plan's fiduciary net position and future contributions were sufficient to finance the benefit payments until the year 2069.
+As a result, the long-term expected rate of return on pension plan investments was applied to projected benefit payments through 2069 and the municipal bond rate was applied to all benefit payments after that date.
+The long-term rate of return on pension plan investments is 7.25%.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in the Systems target asset allocation as of August 31, 2017, are summarized below:
+Best estimates of geometric real rates of return for each major asset class included in the Systems target asset allocation as of August 31, 2018, are summarized below:

 Asset Class Target Allocation Real Return Geometric Basis Long-Term Expected Portfolio Real Rate of Return

 Global Equity

-U.S. 18.0% 4.6% 1.0%
+U.S. 18.0% 5.70% 1.04%

-Non-U.S. developed 13.0% 5.1% 0.8%
+Non-U.S. developed 13.0% 6.90% 0.90%

-Emerging markets 9.0% 5.9% 0.7%
+Emerging markets 9.0% 8.95% 0.80%

-Directional hedge funds 4.0% 3.2% 0.1%
+Directional hedge funds 4.0% 3.53% 0.14%

-Private equity 13.0% 7.0% 1.1%
+Private equity 13.0% 10.18% 1.32%

 Stable Value

-U.S. treasuries 11.0% 0.7% 0.1%
+U.S. treasuries 11.0% 1.11% 0.12%

-Absolute return 0.0% 1.8% 0.0%
+Absolute return 0.0% 0.00% 0.00%

-Stable value hedge funds 4.0% 3.0% 0.1%
+Stable value hedge funds 4.0% 3.09% 0.12%

-Cash 1.0% -0.2% 0.0%
+Cash 1.0% -0.30% 0.00%